DiedrikDM/DiedrikDM.github.io/README.md

 # DiedrikDM.github.io
-My personal blog: find it on this [URL][https://DiedrikDM.github.io]
+My personal blog: find it on this URL: https://DiedrikDM.github.io